hmundle/NordAlbiCashier/README.md

 Foundational Principles and Practices in Programming"
 from Andrew Troelsen and Phillip Japikse.

-# set up the docker containers
+# set up the docker container for development
-Currently you only need these two commands:
+Currently you only need this command:
 `docker run --name NacPostgres -d -e "POSTGRES_PASSWORD=NacP@ssw0rd" -p 5432:5432 postgres:14-alpine`

+# deployment in docker compose
+- `docker-compose up` to create and start app and database
+- create the DB structure, either with bundle or with `dotnet ef` commands
+- fill database with SQL insert files